huytd/everyday/notes/03.02.2022 - TypeScript Arrow Function in Classes.md

 }
 ```

-There is a memory and performance impact when doing this.
-The [Handbook](https://www.typescriptlang.org/docs/handbook/2/classes.html#arrow-functions) only mentioned it in a single line without any further explanation:

-> This will use more memory, because each class instance will have its own copy of each function defined this way

-I was confused about this statement, so I decided to take a closer look to find out why.

----

-First, let's compile the following TypeScript snippet to JavaScript, this is what we get:
+Compile this snippet to JavaScript, this is what we get:

 ```javascript
 "use strict";